BEsthefaniaRD/BEsthefaniaRD/README.md

 ### Hello World! 🤓

-- 🏢 I'm currently working with chatbots and platforms
+- 🏢 I'm currently working with platforms and chatbots
 - 🤖 I'm a QA Lead and in my spare time I'm a Developer.
-- 👾 I’m currently learning Javascript, Cypress, API Testing & Performance Testing.
+- 👾 I’m currently learning Performance Testing.

 🎯 Some technologies I use:
 <br>